HydrogenB/Subscription-Streamliner/docs/bundle-calculation-logic.md

 The sticky footer at the bottom of the page provides a real-time summary of the user's monthly bill.

 1.  **Find the Best Offer:** The `findBestOffer` utility function is the heart of this logic.
-It takes the set of currently selected service IDs and searches through all `offerGroups`.
+It takes the set of currently selected service IDs and searches through all `offerGroups` to find the most cost-effective deal.
-    - It prioritizes an **exact match** (a bundle containing exactly the selected services).
-    - If no exact match is found, it looks for a **superset match** (a bundle that includes all selected services plus others, if it's cheaper).
-    - If still no match, it checks for **subset matches** to find the best possible deal among the selected items.
 2.  **Calculate Total & Savings:**
-    - If a `bestOffer` is found and it's an exact match, the `total` is the bundle's `sellingPrice`.
-The `savings` are `fullPrice - sellingPrice`.
+    - If a `bestOffer` is found and it's an **exact match** for the user's selection, the `total` is the bundle's `sellingPrice`.
+The `savings` are calculated as `fullPrice - sellingPrice`.
-    - If no exact bundle match is found, the `total` is the sum of the individual promotional prices of the selected services, and `savings` are zero.
-The UI displays an alert that "No bundle available for this combination."
+    - If no exact bundle match is found, the `total` is the sum of the individual promotional prices of the selected services.
+In this case, `savings` are zero, and the UI displays an alert that "No bundle available for this combination."
 3.  **Display:** The footer displays the `packName` (e.g., "Custom Bundle" or the matched offer's ID), the total savings, and the final monthly price.

 ## 4. Final Bundle Selection (`findBestOffer`)

 The `findBestOffer` function is the critical piece of logic that determines the final `OfferGroup` to which the user will be subscribed.
 Its goal is to always find the most cost-effective bundle for the user's chosen services.
+It operates with a clear priority system to resolve ambiguity.

 **Algorithm:**
 1.  **Input:** A `Set<ServiceId>` of the user's selected services.
-2.  **Priority 1: Exact Match:** Iterate through `offerGroups` to find a bundle where the services match the user's selection exactly.
-If multiple exact matches exist (e.g., different promotions for the same set of services), it chooses the one with the lowest `sellingPrice`.
+2.  **Priority 1: Find Exact Match:**
+    - The function first iterates through all `offerGroups` to find a bundle where the services match the user's selection *exactly* (same services and same number of services).
+    - If multiple exact matches exist (e.g., different promotions for the same set of services), it will choose the one with the lowest `sellingPrice`.
+This is considered the optimal outcome.

-3.  **Priority 2: Superset Match:** If no exact match is found, it checks if any bundle contains *all* of the user's selected services, plus potentially others.
-This can sometimes be cheaper.
-It selects the cheapest valid superset offer.
+3.  **Priority 2: Find Superset Match:**
+    - If no exact match is found, the function checks if any available bundle contains *all* of the user's selected services, plus potentially others (a "superset").
+    - This is considered because a larger bundle might paradoxically be cheaper due to a special promotion.
+    - If multiple superset bundles are found, the one with the lowest `sellingPrice` is chosen as the `bestOffer`.

+4.  **Priority 3: Find Best-Effort Subset Match:**
+    - If neither an exact nor a superset match is found, the function makes a best-effort attempt to find a bundle that is a *subset* of the user's selection.
+    - For example, if the user selects A, B, and C, but the best deal is a bundle for A and B, this logic will identify it.
-4.  **Priority 3: Subset Match (Best Effort):** If neither of the above finds a deal, it looks for the best available bundle among any subset of the user's selections.
-This is a fallback to ensure some discount is applied if possible.
+    - It selects the subset bundle that offers the best value (`sellingPrice`) or contains the most items from the user's selection.
+This is a fallback to ensure some discount is applied if at all possible.

-5.  **Fallback: No Bundle:** If no offer logic applies, the function returns `null`, and the price is calculated by summing the individual standalone promotional prices.
+5.  **Fallback: No Bundle Found:**
+    - If no offer logic from the above priorities applies, the function returns `null`.
+    - When this happens, the UI calculates the total price by summing the individual standalone promotional prices of each selected service.

-6.  **Output:** The function returns the optimal `OfferGroup` object or `null`.
+6.  **Output:** The function returns the single, optimal `OfferGroup` object based on the priority system, or `null` if no suitable bundle is found.
 This object is then used to populate the confirmation and receipt pages.

 ## 5. Localization